-- Explain cloud computing, virtualization and classify services of cloud computing - Illustrate architecture and programming in cloud - Describe the platforms for development of cloud applications and List the application of cloud.
+- Understand the concepts of cloud computing, virtualization and classify services of cloud computing - Illustrate architecture and programming in cloud - Define the platforms for development of cloud applications and List the application of cloud.

 Each question will have questions covering all the topics under a module.